-For medical treatment or services provided by a physician, providers and payers shall follow CMS and AMA billing and coding rules, including the use of modifiers.
+For medical treatment or services provided by a physician, providers and payers shall follow the Centers for Medicare and Medicaid Services (CMS) and American Medical Association (AMA) billing and coding rules, including the use of modifiers.
 If there is a billing rule discrepancy between CMS's National Correct Coding Initiative edits and the AMA CPT Assistant, AMA CPT Assistant guidance governs.